jomurgel/ft-password-protect-children-pages/readme.txt

 This plugin does one thing.
 If a page that is password protected has children pages, all children pages will be protected with the same password.

 If the correct password is entered on the parent page or any of its children pages, all related pages will be viewable to the user.

+0.2 Update adds ability to protect unlimited levels of grandchildren pages via the $post->ancestors.
+Props to trevorgehman on the WP.org support forums for the tip.

 == Installation ==